tqoo/LinuxCommandLine/README.md

 This is a Linux Command Line simulater, where you can do ANYTHING you want, without breaking the computer!

+### Lisence

+This is not licensed, my only wish is that you give credit to the owner of this (Ehsan Gaffori).

+### Modules

+List of modules needed:

+1. os (for finding login name, preinstalled)
+2. socket (for finding computer hostname, preinstalled)
+3. webbrowser (for command nano, not preinstalled)

 ### Update Log

 #### 11/01/2020, version 0.1.0